Hexanitroethane

 Hexanitroethane (HNE) is an organic compound with chemical formula C2N6O12 or (O2N)3C-C(NO2)3.
 It is a solid matter with a melting point of 135 °C.

 Hexanitroethane is used in some pyrotechnic compositions as a nitrogen-rich oxidizer, e.g. in some decoy flare compositions and some propellants.
-Like hexanitrobenzene, HNE is investigated as a gas source for explosively pumped gas dynamic laser.
+Like hexanitrobenzene, HNE has been investigated as a gas source for explosively pumped gas dynamic lasers.

 A composition of HNE as oxidizer with boron as fuel is being investigated as a new explosive.

 Preparation

 The first synthesis was described by Wilhelm Will in 1914, using the reaction between the potassium salt of tetranitroethane with nitric acid.